hmyunis/HCI-project/README.md

 # HCI Project: Interface Redesign

+### Accomplished

+1. User navigation improved through the menu-bar
+2. Proper focus on user needs
+3. Design consistancy for the links
+4. Correction to the sidbar
+5. Larg and distinct fonts
+6. Removal of useless elements on screen

 ### Improvements made to the existing interface:

 1. Proper menu bar to help separate navigation and content